1. CONSCIOUS HUMAN ACTION

 Another argument puts it this way: To be free does not mean being able to will what one wishes, but being able to do what one wishes.
 The philosopher-poet Robert Hamerling has given very clear-cut expression to this thought in his Atomistik des Willens:

 “The human being can certainly do what he wishes, but he cannot will as he wishes, because his will is determined by motives! — He cannot will as he wishes?
 Let us look at these words more closely.
 Do they make any sense?
 Is free will to mean the ability to will something without reason, without motive?
 But what else does willing mean, other than having a reason for doing or striving for this rather than that?
 To will something for no reason and with no motive would mean to will it without wanting it.
-The concept of willing is inseparable from that of motive.
+The concept of motive is inseparably linked to the concept of willing.
 Without a determining motive the will is an empty capacity: only through the motive does it become active and real.
-It is, therefore, correct to say the human will is 'unfree' to the extent its direction is always determined by the strongest motive.
+It is, therefore, correct to say the human will is 'unfree' to the extent that its direction is always determined by the strongest motive.
 But it is absurd to contrast this 'unfreedom' with a possible 'freedom of will' that amounts to being able to will what one does not want.”